- Software development

 This is also where the design thinking process accommodates the agile product development strategy.
 It develops products iteratively and facilitates faster market access for user testing.

-Technical Expertise for Design Thinking Implementation:
+Technical Expertise in Design Thinking Implementation:

 For applying the design thinking process effectively, your product development team should have certain technical skills.
 Some of the design thinking skills to look for in your product developers are the following: